Doug-Pardee/LightZombie/Templates/ClassicTools/README.markdown

 * Contrast Mask -- superfically this tool appears to be the same as Tone Mapper, but under the hood it's a somewhat different implementation.
 This is *not* the classic darkroom "contrast mask" operation.

+* Classic Color Balance -- this tool seems to do about the same thing as the current Color Balance tool, but uses R/G/B sliders rather than the color wheel.
+It doesn't seem to have nearly as much range as the modern version.

 * Classic NR -- this older version of the Noise Reduction tool provides more controls.